dadinugroho/mitrais-registration/DEVELOPMENT.md

 9. Email is UNIQUE, display error if there is existing Email already in the system.

+### 1. Registration in PHP code (yii framework 2.0)
+The registration is developed in yii framework as the basis to check that it works before moved to REST solution.

 ##### Functional tests
 1. Registration succes, show **Login** button upon successful registration and the registration form is grayed out.
 2. Registration failed, show error(s) on the offending field(s) when there is/are validation error(s)

+## Second iteration
+### 2. Setup the REST in yii framework
+Yii has built in support for REST, so it would be used in here.

+*TO DO: Test the REST using postman*

+### 3. Client side using VUE
+The requirement asked to use one of the Javascript framework and VUE is chosen.